 CVAs, whereby a company agrees a resolution deal with its creditors when it cannot meet its liabilities within a set timeframe, have increased in recent years.
 In 2018 CVAs became more prominent following a number of high-profile retail collapses, underpinned by the prevailing economic conditions.

 Vince Green, Partner, Head of Recovery Solutions said:

 "Following the defeat of the government’s deal in the House of Commons, the period immediately following the March 2019 deadline is now increasingly looking likely to be a challenging time for UK businesses and it is unlikely that any existing problems will be solved in the short term.

 One of the main issues that businesses that rely on supplies from abroad will face is managing their supply chain, which impacts on short-term financial decision making.
-Mark Newman explained how a Brexit-inspired Company Voluntary Arrangement (BiCVA) might come into effect:
+Vince Green explained how a Brexit-inspired Company Voluntary Arrangement (BiCVA) might come into effect: